emberjs-cn/www.emberjs.cn/source/bilingual_guides/getting-started/marking-a-model-as-complete-incomplete.md

     var model = this.get('model');

     if (value === undefined) {
-      // property being used as getter
+      // property being used as a getter return model.get('isCompleted');
-      return model.get('isCompleted');
     } else {
-      // property being used as setter
+      // property being used as a setter model.set('isCompleted', value);
-      model.set('isCompleted', value);
       model.save();
       return value;